Tomographer/QPtomographer/README.md

 The `examples/` folder contains examples using `QPtomographer`.

 The examples are provided as [jupyter notebooks][jpynb] (`*.ipynb` files).
-Jupyter is a convenient environment, inspired by Mathematica and powered by Python, for running code interactively.
+Jupyter is a convenient environment for running code interactively, inspired by Mathematica and powered by Python.

-To run an example, first [install jupyter locally][jpyinst].
-Then, in a terminal, enter the current `examples/` directory in `QPtomographer` and launch
+To run an example, first [install jupyter][jpyinst].
+Then, in a terminal, enter the `examples/` directory in `QPtomographer` sources and launch jupyter:
-jupyter:

     > cd QPtomographer/examples
     > jupyter notebook